jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 .. note:: If you are editing existing users, this tab will be available only for corporate users.

-7. When all permissions are defined click the "Save" button in the header of the page
+7. When all permissions and settings are defined click the "Save" button in the header of the page

 Mass corporate users creation
 =============================